What is your data worth?

 - The buyer is more sophisticated than the seller and captures too much of the value chain

-- The seller doesn’t understand the external use cases for their data so vastly over-inflate their opinion of their data’s worth
+- The seller doesn’t understand the external use cases for their data so they vastly over-inflate their opinion of their data’s worth

 To unlock the value of your data, focus on identifying great use cases and building out your data quality and analytics capability from there.
-Over invest in experts (internal or external) to help you do this because it will multiply the value of all your other activities.
+Over-invest in experts (internal or external) to help you do this, because it will multiply the value of all your other activities.